AlenToma/EntityWorker.Core/Documentation/Migration.md

    public class IniMigration : Migration
         public override void ExecuteMigration(ICustomRepository repository)
         {
-            // create the tables User, Role, Address
-            // because we have a foreign keys in user class that refer to address and roles, those will also be
-            // created
-            repository.CreateTable<User>(true);
             var user = new User()
             {
                 Role = new Role() { Name = "Admin" },